ykung83/improved-roomba/README.md

 about an extra $39, minus the cost of all the sensors and circuitry I ripped out of the original.
 The battery was also unuseable so I replaced it with several lower voltage batteries to get the same voltage and current output of the original.
 This was an additonal expense since the batteries combined cost me about $20 but one that I do not think should count toward the total expense of the new roomba since I would have used the original battery had it not been broken.
+A picture of the modified roomba is included, named 'modified_roomba_batteries_disconnected'.
+The circuit diagram detailing the electrical connections between each component is also included, named 'Circuit diagram'.

 The plan is to get the roomba to explore the room and send the exploration data back to the computer.
 The computer can then generate a space map that determines where the roomba has gone and where it can go.